Resettlement and Integration Services

 PC Ukrainian Initial Services

-The Preferred Communities (PC) Ukrainian Initial Services program, funded by the Office of Refugee Resettlement (ORR), provides initial resettlement services for Ukrainian Humanitarian Parolees (UHPs) who arrived in the United States after February 24, 2022.
+The Preferred Communities (PC) Ukrainian Initial Services program, funded by ORR, provides initial resettlement services for Ukrainian Humanitarian Parolees (UHPs) who arrived in the United States after February 24, 2022 or before October 1, 2023.
 Working in collaboration with UHPs’ sponsors, Commonpoint Queens provides case management services to ensure clients access public benefits, refugee health screening, assistance with Employment Authorization Document and Social Security Card applications, referral to employment services or English language support, school enrollment (for minors) and other immigration services.
-The service period last 90 days from date of enrollment.
+The service period lasts 90 days from date of enrollment.

-To inquire about services for Ukrainian humanitarian parolees, please email [email protected] or call 718-225-6750 ext.
-129. Ukrainian humanitarian parolees looking for services can facilitate their eligibility assessment by completing this online screening form.
+To inquire about services for Ukrainian humanitarian parolees, please email UkrainianResponse@commonpointqueens.org or call 929-607-3737.
+Ukrainian humanitarian parolees looking for services can facilitate their eligibility assessment by completing this online screening form.

 Social Integration

-The Preferred Communities (PC) program, funded by the Office of Refugee Resettlement (ORR), provides intensive case management services for particularly vulnerable populations, including those with chronic physical health conditions or mental health needs, single parents, young adults living without family, LGBTQI+ individuals, and others.
+The Preferred Communities program, funded by ORR, provides intensive case management services for particularly vulnerable populations, including those with chronic physical health conditions or mental health needs, single parents, young adults living without family, LGBTQI+ individuals, and others.
 ORR-eligible populations* can receive one year of services through PC, and can be enrolled in the program at any time during their first five years in the U.S (or since their grant of asylum).

 NYSESRP

-The New York State Enhanced Services to Refugees Program (NYSESRP) is focused on case management services to refugees, Special Immigrant Visa holders, Afghan humanitarian parolees and asylees.
-Through NYSESRP, Commonpoint Queens provides case management and employment services, such as referrals to English language classes or tutoring, assistance with health and medical services, post-employment services and more.
+The New York State Enhanced Services to Refugees Program (NYSESRP) is focused on supporting all ORR-eligible populations* as they attain economic self-sufficiency.
+Through NYSESRP, Commonpoint Queens provides case management services, in-house English language classes or tutoring, in-house digital literacy classes, assistance with health and medical services, extended cultural orientation, post-employment services and more.
 This works to assist eligible individuals and families in attaining economic and social self-sufficiency.

-The Refugee Health Promotion (RHP) program is designed to promote the health, literacy and overall well-being of refugees through funds provided by the Office of Refugee Resettlement to states; Commonpoint Queens receives RHP funding from the State of New York.
+The Refugee Health Promotion program is designed to promote the health, literacy and overall well-being of refugees through funds provided by ORR to states; Commonpoint Queens receives RHP funding from the State of New York.
 Through the RHP program, Commonpoint Queens supports refugees by providing opportunities to increase health literacy as well as access to healthcare and emotional wellness services.
 To accomplish this, Commonpoint Queens organizes workshops on topics such as childhood development, women’s reproductive health, COVID-19 and other topics.
-On an individual basis, Commonpoint Queens assists refugees in coordinating their health care services and ensuring continuity of care.
+On an individual basis, Commonpoint Queens assists refugees in coordinating their health care services and ensuring continuity of care and provides one-on-one mental health services.
 This program ensures all refugees have adequate knowledge of and access to allowable health services.

 Economic Inclusion